Skip to Content

 Bubble Gum Layer Cake Baking Schedule

-• Day 2: Prepare buttercream, assemble, decorate and serve cake.
+• Day 2: Prepare frosting, assemble, make white chocolate drip, decorate and serve cake.

 Cake layers can be made up to 3 days in advance, wrapped in plastic wrap, stored in an airtight cake container in the refrigerator.

-Bubble Gum Layer Cake close up of cake layers.
+Close up of the inside Bubble Gum Layer Cake layers.

 Suggested Recipes

-Bubble Gum Layer Cake close up on cake pedestal.
+Bubble Gum Layer Cake at a three quarter angle on teal cake pedestal.

 Bubble Gum Layer Cake